Entries closed – race sold out

 - The wearing of earphones, headphones or similar devices is not permitted in the race.

-- The undulating course is entirely off road within the park, on a variety of paths and across parkland.
-One section of the course, starting approximately 700m from the finish, is covered twice.
+- The undulating course is entirely within the park, on a variety of paths and across parkland.
+A section of the ‘Mile Road’, which runs centrally through the park, is covered twice.

 - The course is marshalled at all key points, with additional signage to guide runners through unattended sections.
 Marshal locations are indicated on the map below.